Ensuring the Safety of Chemical Substances

 01Fostering Experts

-Under its proprietary licensing system, DIC provides mandatory specialized training for individuals in Japan engaged in the export and import of chemical substances and issues licenses to employees who have completed training and passed in-house examinations.
-The period of validity is two years for export licenses and three years for import licenses.
+Under a proprietary licensing system, DIC provides mandatory specialized training for individuals in Japan engaged in the export and import of chemical substances and issues licenses to employees who have completed training and passed in-house examinations.
+The period of validity for export licenses is two years, while that for import licenses is three years.
 Training for individuals involved in exporting and importing chemical substances focuses on the Foreign Exchange and Foreign Trade Act, while that for individuals involved exclusively in importing centers on the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc., the Industrial Safety and Health Act and the Poisonous and Deleterious Substances Control Act.
-To renew a license, an employee must once again go through training and pass the in-house examination
+To renew a license, an employee must once again go through training and pass the in-house examination.
+In fiscal year 2023, training and examinations were conducted online.
+As of the fiscal year-end, 334 employees held an import license; 216 held a Class B export license, requiring general knowledge; and 1,553 held a Class A export license, which requires highlevel specialized expertise, while a further 103 had completed an advanced export license course, an achievement requiring superior capabilities.

-03Training at Overseas Group Companies
+03Training at DIC Group Companies in Other Countries and Territories

 VOICE